Langi10/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 0x0F.
 Python - Object-relational mapping PythonOOPSQLMySQLORMSQLAlchemy

-By: Guillaume
-Weight: 1
-Project will start Mar 16, 2023 6:00 AM, must end by Mar 20, 2023 6:00 AM
-Checker will be released at Mar 17, 2023 6:00 AM
-An auto review will be launched at the deadline
-Before you start…

 Please make sure your MySQL server is in 8.0 -> How to install MySQL 8.0 in Ubuntu 20.04 Background Context

 In this project, you will link two amazing worlds: Databases and Python!